Laf111/CEMU-Batch-Framework/README.md

 #
-**IMPORTANT : Do not clone the repository (unless you're familiar with batch scripts) because GitHub will format all files from ANSI to UTF-8 and it might break silentlty some scripts** : switch to the "releases" tab of this page to get the last released version (see recommendations at the end of this page).
+**IMPORTANT : Do not clone the repository (unless you're quite familiar with batch scripts) because GitHub will format all files from ANSI to UTF-8 and it might break silentlty some scripts** : switch to the "releases" tab of this page to get the last released version (see recommendations at the end of this page).
 #

 ## Main purpose: